 How often do you have one or two sausages leftover after dinner?
 Usually, they’ll get eaten cold the next day, but did you know you can make a variety of meals with 1 sausage?
 Here we share a bunch plus most of the recipes can be found in 26 Ingredients.
-Simply swap the chicken or mince for sausage.

 1.)
-Fried rice
+Fried Rice

 Fried rice typically has rice, meat such as bacon/ham/chicken, egg, vegetables and soy sauce.
 Chop the sausage into small pieces and use instead of other meat.